 14. The Concentration Game

 Liz from Love and Marriage has a fun twist on an old classic (the Memory Game).
-Arrange some of your toddler’s favorite toys on a table.
+Arrange some of the toddler’s favorite toys on a table.
 Have him take a mental picture, and then have him leave the room while you remove one of the objects.
 See if he can guess which one is missing.

 15. Hide the Music